The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlonesection{Detector Design} The \acrshort{SVD} design is guided by the major physics goals described in section~\ref{sec:intro}, as part of the Belle II \acrshort{VXD}, operating in the challenging environment of the high-luminosity SuperKEKB electron-positron collider.
 The SVD contributes to inner tracking, impact parameter measurement, decay vertex reconstruction, and particle identification via energy loss measurements, with tight constraints on the material budget and strict requirements on radiation hardness and acceptable occupancy.

 To fulfil these needs, four SVD \emph{\gls{layer}s} with cylindrical symmetry (figure~\ref{fig:C2_schematic_layout}) are inserted in the active volume between \acrshort{PXD} and \acrshort{CDC}.
+The windmill-like arrangement of the sensors around the beam direction causes a partial overlap of the sensor active regions (between 2\% and 8\% depending on the layer), which is needed for the internal alignment of the device.
 The Lorentz boost, originating from the asymmetric-energy collisions, imposes a forward-backward asymmetry to Belle II detectors.
-To cope with the inclination of the forward tracks as well as to minimize the material traversed in the forward part, a lamp-shade geometry has been adopted for the forward end of the three outer \gls{layer}s of SVD, whose detectors are inclined with respect to the cylinder axis.
+To cope with the inclination of the forward tracks as well as to minimize the material traversed in the forward part, a lamp-shade geometry was adopted for the forward end of the three outer \gls{layer}s of SVD, whose detectors are inclined with respect to the cylinder axis.
 SVD layers are conventionally numbered from 3 to 6, taking into account the first two inner PXD layers.

 The well-proven \acrfull{DSSD} technology is the basic choice for the SVD.
 Section~\ref{sec:si_det} describes the optimization of sensor parameters for our application: shape, size, thickness, and readout strip pitch.
 The inner layer 3 has DSSD rectangular sensors with smaller size and pitch; the outer layers 4, 5 and 6 have larger rectangular sensors, and trapezoidal sensors for the lamp-shade part, necessitating dedicated R\&D and design.